-- 5 Select the camera from the list and connect the smart phone to the camera. - The smart phone can connect to only one camera at a time. - 6 On the camera, allow the smart phone to connect to your camera. - If the smart phone has been connected to your camera before, it is connected automatically. - 7 On the smart phone or camera, select files to transfer from the camera. - On the smart phone, touch the copy button or on the camera, select Send. - The camera will send the files.
+- 5 Select the camera from the list and connect the smart phone to the camera. - The smart phone can connect to only one camera at a time. - If the Wi-Fi Privacy lock is enabled, enter the PIN displayed on the camera to the smart phone. - On the camera, allow the smart phone to connect to your camera. - If the smart phone has been connected to your camera before, it is connected automatically. - 7 On the smart phone or camera, select files to transfer from the camera. - On the smart phone, touch the copy button or on the camera, select Send. - The camera will send the files to the smart phone.